Last Updated on January 3, 2022 by Henry John

 Even though the self-driving car technology that will make you a ‘permanent backseat driver’ is yet to come, the investment in the promise of the technology is already ongoing.
 And many Investors in the self-driving market are already seeing significant growth in their self-driving tech holdings.

-If you are looking to invest in self-driving car companies, here are the four most promising Self-driving Vehicle Stocks for 2021:
+If you are looking to invest in self-driving car companies, here are five promising Self-driving Vehicle Stocks for 2022:

 Aptiv is a global technology company that develops safer, greener, and more connected solutions enabling the future of mobility.
 The company is focused on developing and commercializing autonomous vehicles and systems through its joint venture with Hyundai, Motional.